k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/02_broadway_training_syllabus.md

 - Built-In Actor Types
   - Dynamic logic Actors - JavaScript, DbCommand
   - Frequently used Actor for streams, parsers and queues
-- Exercises:
+- Exercise:
   - Manipulate data and load it into a DB, parse a file and load it to the DB
-  - Subscribe to a Kafka topic and write it to a file

 #### **DAY 2 – Afternoon**

+- Broadway Integration with Fabric Studio
   - Broadway as a Population
-- Interface Listener for Broadway Flows
+  - Interface listener for Broadway flows
+  - Additional integration points
 - Exercises:
   - Create a Broadway flow for an LU table population
-  - Create an Interface Listener for a Broadway flow
+  - Create an Interface listener for a Broadway flow

-- Additional Actors Capabilities:
-  - LU Function Actor
-  - Graphit Actor
-  - Fabric Command Actors
+#### **DAY 3 – Morning**

 - Actor Inheritance Mechanism

-#### **DAY 3 – Morning**

 - Flow Enhancements:
   - Error handling
   - Inner flows